-In the ancient past of 2008 she has written a post on image SEO which by now ranks at #1 for the keyphrase [image SEO].
+In the ancient past of 2008 she has written a post on image SEO which for years ranked at #1 on Google.com for the keyphrase [image SEO].

 Over the years I’ve noticed that I get steady traffic from Ann Smarty’s post on image SEO.

-I even updated the post she links to a while ago so that all the people coming over find what they need.
+I even updated the post she links to regulraly so that all the people coming over find what they need.
 It’s nothing huge.
-Last month I got 50 visitors from SEO Smarty via this post.
+I got like around 50 monthly visitors from SEO Smarty via this post.

-You could argue that I could earn more visitors or even money by trying to push my own post on image SEO in the SERP.
-After all it’s on #10 now.
-Call me lazy but I don’t have the time to play around with this.
+You could argue that I could earn more visitors or even money by trying to push my own post on image SEO on Google.

-I’d rather take the short and push what’s already ion top.
-I think she was already in the top 3 before I linked out to her again recently:
+I’d rather take the short path and push what’s already on top.
+I think she was already in the top 3 before I linked out to her again in another post:

-So now I get more visitors than previously via her post.
-I think it’s roughly 100% more.
+Then I got more visitors than previously via her post.
+I think it was roughly 100% more.

 Indeed 50 visitors is still not enough.
 You are right.
 That’s why I will engage more often in positive SEO in future.
 I don’t have the time to push the SEO 2.0 blog all the time.

 I even struggle to find the time to write for it regularly.
-So when I finally do I will practice more positive SEO and Google Parkour.
+Thus when I finally do I will practice more positive SEO and Google Parkour.

 What is Parkour?

-Parkour is this new sport I train, a way of overcoming obstacles in the city.
-You jump and climb over walls for example.
+Parkour is this modern discipline I train regularly.
+It’s a way of overcoming obstacles in the city and countryside.
+You jump and climb over walls or trees for example.